Course of Schizophrenia

 These behaviors worsen gradually and eventually become psychotic symptoms.
 An acute episode of psychosis typically features one or many positive symptoms and leads to notable dysfunction, which is usually chronic.

 Changes in mood often occur with schizophrenia.
-More than 50% of people are depressed during their illness.
-Some of these people are also diagnosed with schizoaffective disorder, which may feature depressive or manic episodes.
+More than 50 percent of people with the disorder experience depression.
+Some of these people are also diagnosed with schizo-affective disorder, which may feature depressive or manic episodes.

 Positive outcome is associated with an acute (quick and brief) and deeply symptomatic onset, particularly if it occurs after teens and features obvious positive symptoms.
 The following factors more often result in poor prognosis: